mlz-ictrl/nicos/nicos_sinq/sxtal/single_crystal.rst

 The parameters are:

-- scanmode: either omega or t2t for an omega scan or an omega two theta scan repectivly.
+- scanmode: either omega or t2t for an omega scan or an omega two theta scan respectively.
 When not given, the default scan mode defined as a parameter to Sample is used
-- skip allows the starr processing the reflection list a t a certain index.
-Comes in usefule when you need to continue a reflection list scan.
+- skip allows the starr processing the reflection list at a certain index.
+It is useful when you need to continue a reflection list scan.
 - reflist is the reflection list to use
 - Preset is the count preset.